sott0n/dsgit/README.md

 # dsgit
-A dataset version management written by Rust.
+A dataset version management written in Rust.